elmerheino/elmerheino/README.md

 Python code for numerically solving the quenched Edwards-Wilkinson equation, a stochastic PDE that describes interface growth.
 Paralellization is exntensivery used to leverage all available resources when running the code on a supercomputer.

 ### [Minesweeper](https://github.com/elmerheino/minesweeper)
-A simple minesweeper game programmed in C++ and SDL2 to showcase my solid skills in
+A simple minesweeper game programmed in C++ and SDL2 to showcase my solid skills in C++ and computer graphics.

 ## Get in Touch